 Single parenting is hard.
 But you don't have to tell the Timberton Park / William Carey University neighborhood about it; they already know.
 41.2% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 99.9% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.

-In addition, the Timberton Park / William Carey University neighborhood stands out for having an average per capita income lower than 99.1% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Timberton Park / William Carey University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.1% of the neighborhoods in America.
 The Timberton Park / William Carey University neighborhood also has a greater percentage of children living in poverty (77.4%) than found in 99.2% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Renter-occupied real estate is dominant in the Timberton Park / William Carey University neighborhood.
 The percentage of rental real estate here, according to exclusive NeighborhoodScout analysis, is 88.1%, which is higher than 96.3% of the neighborhoods in America.
 If you were to buy and live in the property you bought here, you would be almost alone in doing so.